 III.
-COURSE SUBSTITUTIONS/WAIVERS
+COURSE SUBSTITUTIONS

-Substitutions and/or waivers for courses fulfilling general education requirements may be approved by the appropriate department chair and reviewed by the Registrar.
+Substitutions for courses fulfilling requirements may be approved by the appropriate department chair and reviewed by the Registrar.

 ASSESSMENT OF STUDENT LEARNING

 Colorado State University-Pueblo is committed to providing quality education and to assuring students gain the knowledge and skills necessary to be successful after they graduate.
 Assessment of student learning in general education, undergraduate majors and minors, certificates, and graduate programs is central to our on-going improvement efforts.